rlite/rlite/README.md

 `rina_flow_accept` on the control file descriptor (passed as first argument).
 When the `RINA_F_NOWAIT` flag is not specified, this operation has the same meaning of the socket accept call.
 In detail:
- * The function blocks until a flow allocation request comes, and the request is implicitely accepted.
+ * The function blocks until a flow allocation request comes, and the request is implicitly accepted.
  * A file descriptor is returned to be used for flow I/O.
  * The name of the remote application can be obtained through the remote appl output